Ty-R/discord-item-catalogue/README.md

 * `-p` - updates the price of the item
 * `-l` - updates the location of the item

-Let's say you - Bob - have an existing listing where you're selling 32 books for 10 gold at spawn, and the ID of that listing is 10.
+Let's say you have a listing where you're selling 32 books for 10 gold at spawn, and the ID of that listing is 10.
 You'd update each field by for example:

 * Updating the item: `!cat update -i 10 : 64 books`
 * Updating the price: `!cat update -p 10 : 20 gold`
-* Updating the loction: `!cat update -l 10 :plot 5`
+* Updating the loction: `!cat update -l 10 : plot 5`

 ### Removing a listing